All Episodes

 You don't have to tell me.

-They have just announced layoffs down there at Philadelphia Inquir.
+They have just announced layoffs down there at Philadelphia Inquirer.

-They actually have uh in you know, they do some banks trying to get you to buy their newspaper, and whenever they call me, I say, Well the day you comes along you endorsed a republican, I'll I'll buy your newspaper.
+They actually have, you know, they do firm banks trying to get you to buy their newspaper.

 And I still haven't bought any of their newspapers.

-But uh, listen, Russ, the reason I called was I wanted to say one of the problems that the left is having in my opinion is that a liberal never reads what he says and he never says what he means.
+But listen, Rush, the reason I called was I wanted to say one of the problems that the left is having, in my opinion, is that a liberal never means what he says and he never says what he means.

-And uh my opinion, part of the problem is that now they can't deal in nuances and platitudes anymore because you, the great translator, are there to tell us what is what their words really mean and what their actions really accomplish.
+And in my opinion, part of the problem is that now they can't deal in nuances and platitudes anymore because you, the great translator, are there to tell us what their words really mean and what their actions really accomplish.

-I think that's pretty clever way to put it.
+I think that's a pretty clever way to put it.

 Listen, Rush, can I make one other point, please?